nifadyev/phresh/frontend/README.md

 # Phresh Frontend

+!
+Code on website is not valid, check `codesandbox` code

 Based on [Tutorial](https://www.jeffastor.com/blog/phresh-frontend-bootstrapping-a-react-app#project-structure) Jeff Astor.

 Uses React17 since some packages (`@elastic/datemath` , `@elastic/eui`) do not support the latest React18.